A topic from the subject of Physical Chemistry in Chemistry.

 Zeta Potential Analyzer

-A zeta potential analyzer measures the electrical potential difference between a colloidal particle and the surrounding liquid.
+A zeta potential analyzer measures the electrokinetic potential in a colloid.
+This potential, the zeta potential, is the electrical potential at the shear plane between the surface of a colloidal particle and the surrounding liquid.
+It is crucial for understanding colloidal stability.

 Types of Experiments